gbowne1/codebooker/docs/DEVSETUP.md

 ## Setting Up

-It is advisable to work on this project using an IDE rather than through the github repository workspace, as this makes it more conducive, faster, and easier to make changes to this project using git commands.
+It is advisable to work on this project using an IDE rather than through the github repository workspace; as this makes it easier to make changes to this project using git commands.

 In this guide, VS code would be used as the IDE template to setup and work on this project.
 However, you can use any IDE of your choice.